HDKHALILI/hdkhalili.github.io/README.md

 ## Style Guide

-### Color
+### Colors
+- Primary: #4AB19A
+- Secondary: #545454
+- Light: #fff
+- Background-color: #F0F0F0
-I have chosen turqoise as my primary color because it is my favourite color.
+> I have chosen turqoise as my primary color because it is my favourite color.
-It gives sense of clarity.
+> They gives sense of clarity.

 ### Fonts
 - Cookie